-We educate and train so we can put you in the situations.
-And it's an ugly business, so you better get ready.
+We educate and train so we can put you in the situations to learn [Inaudible].
+The situations that Lieutenant [Biano] was in, that's what we do.
+And it's an ugly business, so you better get ready [Inaudible].

 And everybody in our Air Force has something to do directly or indirectly to support you.
 Next slide.
-We opened up the Profession of Arms Center of Excellence at AETC.
+We opened up the Profession of Arms Center of Excellence at AATC.

-This is the brainchild -- maybe the love child of Robin Rand and Mr. Jeff Smith who runs the ANDERSON COURT REPORTING 706 Duke Street, Suite 100 Alexandria, VA 22314 Phone (703) 519-7180 Fax (703) 519-7190 center.
-The idea is to root everything in this idea of the profession of arms.
+This is the brainchild -- maybe the love child of Robin [Inaudible] and Mr. Jeff Smith who runs the center.
+The idea is root everything in this idea of the profession of arms.

 Our core values are our core values because they're essential in the profession of arms.
 The concept of respect is foundational to the profession of arms.
-Respect for each other, respect for the enemy, respect for everything, especially people.
+Respect for each other, respect for [Inaudible], respect for the enemy, respect for everything, especially people.

-PACE is already leading this charge.
+PACE is already leaving his charge [Inaudible].
 Their task is to connect every Air Force commissioning program, enlistment program, educational program, development program and give them the tools they need and the perspective they need to make better leaders.